HaodiJiang/FibrilNet/README.md

 Usage:

-Usage:

 The source code package contains the following folders/directories.

 1. The “data” folder contains two sub-folders “train” and “test”.
 The “train” folder contains training images and labels, and the "test" folder contains testing samples from BBSO/GST.
-2. The “models” folder contains the trained model.
+2. The “models” folder contains the trained model (Create by yourself).
 You may directly use the pre-trained model “model.hdf5” to trace fibrils on the testing samples.
+(Due to the uploading file limitation of github, you may have to go here to download)
 3. The “results” folder contains three sub-folders, “fibrils_on_ha”, “predicted_mask” and “uncertainty”.
 The testing results will be output to these folders after running the code.

 Run “train.py” to train the model if you want to re-train the model.
 You may save the model with a different name by modifying the name in the code.
 Here, we use “model1.hdf5” as the default value.